Adwai-T/Notes/Java/Spring.md

 * Foreign Key : It links tables together and is a field in one table that refers to primary key in another table.

+> Whoever owns the foreign key column gets the `@JoinColumn` annotation, and the other side of the relationship is called the non-owning side.

 Main purpose is to preserve relationship between tables also called *Referential Integrity*.
 It prevents operations that would destroy reationship.

 It ensures only valid data is inserted into the foreign key column.